Updated on May 18th, 2022 by Felix Martinez

 Snowflake, originally known as Snowflake Computing, provides a cloud-based platform to customers.
 The company allows customers to centralize data in a single source, build data-driven applications and share data.
-Snowflake employees more than 2,000 people and has both domestic and international operations.
+Snowflake employs more than 3,900 people and has both domestic and international operations.

 Source: Investor Presentation